scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

     When used as a getter, the returned value is always calculated - the value is never cached.
 For :class:`BitString` objects it can also be used as a setter, in which case the length of the :class:`BitString` will be adjusted to fit its new contents. ::

         if s.bin == '0b001':
             s.bin = '0b1111'
         # Equivalent to s.append('0b1'), only for BitStrings, not Bits.
         s.bin += '1'

+.. attribute:: bool

+   Property for representing the bitstring as a boolean (``True`` or ``False``).

+   If the bitstring is not a single bit then the getter will raise an :exc:`InterpretError`.

 .. attribute:: bytepos

     Property for setting and getting the current byte position in the bitstring.
-    When used as a getter will raise a :exc:`Error` if the current position in not byte aligned.
+    When used as a getter will raise a :exc:`ByteAlignError` if the current position in not byte aligned.

 .. attribute:: bytes